SusungHong/Debiased-Score-Distillation-Sampling/README.md

 D-SDS offers a solution when SDS methods, such as DreamFusion, don't produce the 3D results you're aiming for.
 If you've faced issues with artifacts or multiple faces, D-SDS is designed to overcome these challenges through two key mechanisms: Score Debiasing and Prompt Debiasing.
 For a comprehensive understanding of these processes, we recommend delving into our [paper](https://arxiv.org/abs/2303.15413).

-Below are the results with D-SDS on ThreeStudio:
+Below are the results with D-SDS on ThreeStudio implementation of DreamFusion:

 |            | SDS (DreamFusion) | D-SDS (Ours) |
 |:----------:|:------------:|:-----------:|